Chart Color Schemes

 Infrastructure

-Yalyalup has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Yalyalup has moderate levels of nearby infrastructure activity, ranking in the 43rdth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that could affect this region.
-Notable ones include Busselton Margaret River Airport Expansion, Embark Busselton, Yalyalup Mineral Sands Project, and Busselton Gateway Industrial Park.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified eight projects expected to impact the region.
+Notable initiatives include the Busselton Margaret River Airport Expansion, Embark Busselton, Yalyalup Mineral Sands Project, and Busselton Gateway Industrial Park.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.